 RRG is obligated by agreement to pay for all covered self-defense-related legal services that AFF provides to Member and costs incurred in representing Member pursuant to the RRG Policy.
 This agreement to pay for attorney’s fees and costs does not render RRG a client of AFF, and an attorney-client relationship exists only between AFF and Member.
 RRG will not interfere with the attorney-client relationship and will not interfere with AFF’s exercise of independent professional judgment on behalf of any Member.
 In furtherance of the independent nature of the attorney-client relationship, RRG has no right to direct or have access to any information about AFF’s handling of any Member’s legal matter.

-Governing Law:
+Governing Law, Forum Selection:

 This Agreement shall be governed by and construed in accordance with the laws of the State of Arizona.
+This Agreement shall be governed by and construed and enforced in accordance with the substantive laws of the State of Arizona, without regard to principles of conflicts of laws.
+All matters in controversy related to this Agreement shall be adjudicated in a court of competent jurisdiction located in Maricopa County, Arizona, and the AOR Member hereby consents to the personal jurisdiction of such courts.

 Exclusions and Limitations: